1920 in jazz: Jazz in Chicago

-By 1920, the African American population in Chicago was up to 109,594 out of 2,701,705 total residents (Absher 17).
-As African American culture in Chicago grew, so did racial segregation (Absher 19).
+By 1920, the African American population in Chicago was up to 109,594 out of 2,701,705 total residents.
+As African American culture in Chicago grew, so did racial segregation.
 This resulted in many black jazz musicians in 1920 having to defend their music against people who were trying to run them out of popular music and entertainment venues.
-After racially motivated violence broke out in Chicago in 1919, the local government created the Chicago Commission on Race Relations to hopefully help with the animosity between white people and black people in the city (Absher 30).
+After racially motivated violence broke out in Chicago in 1919, the local government created the Chicago Commission on Race Relations to hopefully help with the animosity between white people and black people in the city.
 In the midst of this rising racial tension, job opportunities for the majority of the black community became limited.
 Because many black people had previous experience playing musical instruments as a child, playing in nightclubs and other entertainment venues was proven to be one of the only options.

-Race Relating to Jazz in 1920
+Race relating to jazz in 1920

-Despite the racial indifference that stemmed from jazz in the United States, white people were quickly catching onto the fact that this new music style wasn’t going anywhere and would eventually just have to be accepted and embraced (Anderson 135).
-Many white critics in 1920 would often refer to black jazz musicians as “savages” instead of musical artists and put down the genre altogether by saying that jazz was “strict rhythm without melody” (Anderson 136).
-Because jazz had caused so much segregation and tension between people living in big, urbanized cities, Chicago soon became a city of intense disconnect (Phillips 428).
+Despite the racial indifference that stemmed from jazz in the United States, white people were quickly catching onto the fact that this new music style wasn’t going anywhere and would eventually just have to be accepted and embraced.
+Many white critics in 1920 would often refer to black jazz musicians as "savages" instead of musical artists and put down the genre altogether by saying that jazz was "strict rhythm without melody".
+Because jazz had caused so much segregation and tension between people living in big, urbanized cities, Chicago soon became a city of intense disconnect.